TaufeqRazakh/455macs/README.md

 ## FAQs

-#### hat does 455macs provide that standard emacs doesn't?
+#### What is 455X?
+Simply, it's your emacs dotfiles.
 455macs is meant to make writing your Java lab assignments and lab assignments easier and that is the reason it mostly includes java utilities.
-As you begin to venture into being a programmer, you are very likely to be using vim or emacs and carry your dotfiles wherever you go.
-455macs is for those who have never used emacs before but wish to effectively use emacs for theor assignments and labs in CS455X.
-Some of the features tha
+As you begin to venture into being a programmer, you are very likely to be using vim or emacs and tend to carry your dotfiles wherever you go.
+455macs is meant to serve as a starting point in your escapade.

 #### How to install more pacakages?